Emily-XueKang/CS686-2018-Lab2/README.md

 ### The code of svm_basic can also be found in svm_basic.py

 ### The code of plot the fitting results can also be found in plot.py

+### To run and see the result, use "python3 plot.py"